A Guide To Backpacking in Alaska

 In Conclusion…

 Alaska is incredible.
 With a bit of preparation, and a bit of good-spirited tenacity you’ll have a memorable and magical trip.
-It’s not for everyone: there will most certainly be some miles of dense alder stumbling, some days of gnarly mosquitos, and maybe a few days of downpour.. but there will also be massive glaciated peaks, unbelievable river gorges, dense wildlife, and the whole place largely to yourself.
-If it’s your first trip off trail, start with low mileage days as you get aquatinted with what the travel feels like.
+It’s not for everyone: there will most certainly be some miles of dense alder stumbling, some days of gnarly mosquitos, and maybe a few days of downpour.. but there will also be massive glaciated peaks, unbelievable river gorges, dense wildlife, and a sense of the earth before humans.
+If it’s your first trip off trail, start with low mileage days as you get aquatinted with what the travel feels like or go with a guide.
 If you’re an experienced backpacker… there’s no better place on earth to explore.

-If you’d like a guided or instructed trip, reach out.
-Whether it’s Denali’s Whale’s Tail, Lake Clark, or some remote place you’d love to explore with a bit of professional help, we can make it happen.
+If you’d like a guided or instructed trip, reach out or check out our trip calendar.
+Whether it’s Denali’s Whale’s Tail, Gates of the Arctic, the Wrangells, or some remote place you’d love to explore with a bit of professional guidance, we can make it happen.